Blockchain technologies comparison and selection algorithm

 Platform support

-Supporting any cryptocurrency platform can be a nightmare with critical bugs that may break the whole system and make your currency cost less than a penny.
+Supporting any cryptocurrency platform can be a nightmare, with critical bugs that may break the whole system and make your currency cost less than a penny.
 Also, you might need to have a dozen computers to keep the network up and running.
 If you go for smart-contracts, you are good since platform developers will solve all the problems for you.
-And once again permissioned blockchain platform is a hybrid of the previous two, requires you to have a running a pool of 3–5 computers and maintaining a code base.
+Once again permissioned blockchain platform is a hybrid of the previous two, requiring you to have a running pool of 3–5 computers and maintain a code base.
 Perse, since the solution is framework-based it has decent security.

 Winner: Smart-contracts